kakui-lau/uptime-kuma/CONTRIBUTING.md

 # Project Info

-First of all, thank you everyone who made pull requests for Uptime Kuma, I never thought GitHub Community can be that nice!
+First of all, thank you everyone who made pull requests for Monitor State, I never thought GitHub Community can be that nice!
 And also because of this, I also never thought other people actually read my code and edit my code.
 It is not structured and commented so well, lol.
 Sorry about that.

 The project was created with vite.js (vue3).
 Then I created a subdirectory called "server" for server part.
 Both frontend and backend share the same package.json.